-The leveraged nature of this fund means that there is an expectation that additional collateral may need to be paid in the form of cash from time to time (and any excess collateral may also be repaid to the Plan as cash).
+The leveraged nature of the LGIM Matching Core Real Long Fund means that there is an expectation that additional collateral may need to be paid in the form of cash from time to time (and any excess collateral may also be repaid to the Plan as cash).
 Where any additional collateral payments are required, these will be met in the first instance through disinvesting from holdings in the LGIM Sterling Liquidity Fund.
 Where collateral is repaid to the Plan, cash received will be invested into the LGIM Sterling Liquidity Fund.
-The Trustees have provided the Investment Manager with an instruction to automatically manage the handing of the LDI fund portfolio collateral on the Trustees' behalf.
-The Trustees will periodically review the LDI fund collateral management process from time to time in conjunction with their Investment Consultant.
+The Trustees have provided the LGIM with an instruction to automatically manage the handing of the LGIM Matching Core Real Long Fund collateral on the Trustees' behalf.
+The Trustees will periodically review the collateral management process from time to time in conjunction with their Investment Consultant.